GeorSidi/Microprocessors-Part1/README.md

 A function that calculates the signal probabilities for basic logic gates.
 ---
-## Ask2 – Circuit Analysis and Monte Carlo
+## Lab 2 – Circuit Analysis and Monte Carlo

 ### 2.1 Circuit Creation